I was drafting a post about my blogging journey and realized that I have never written a post about why people blog.

 When people see any successful person, they try to follow that path.

 When I was a kid, I used to see Sachin Tendulkar (famous cricketer) and I wanted to become a cricketer.
-When I used to see celebrities on posters and newspapers and TVs, I wanted to become a film star.
+When I used to see movie actors on posters and newspapers and TVs, I wanted to become a film star.

 - This is not just me, this is human tendency.

-This is also true for the industry of blogging.
+This is also true for the blogging industry.
 When people see successful bloggers like Darren Rowse, Amit Agarwal, John Chow, Tim Ferriss, or other bloggers who have money and fame, they try to be like them.

 This is not a bad approach, but what they’re forgetting is that all of these famous and successful bloggers are blogging because it’s their passion.